New Mexico Layoffs — October 2021

 This is the third consecutive month of declining layoff activity.

-These figures highlight a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
-The Agriculture sector warrants close attention heading into the next period.
+This data points to a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.